 A Kildare hotel and golf resort is to get a new lease of life following its sale by NAMA.

-At Kilcock District Court on 15 April, the new owners of the Moyvalley Hotel and Golf Resort applied for and were granted an interim transfer of the licence to run the resort.
+At Kilcock District Court on 15 April, the new owners of the Moyvalley Hotel and Golf Resort applied for an interim transfer of the licence necessary to run the resort.

-Judge Desmond Zaidan heard that they would be taking on all the staff and plan to employ a further 70 people over the next few years.
+Ms. Shah said they would be taking on all the staff and plant to employ a further 70 people over the next few years.